 The CETA Trade Deal

-84% of respondents support the ratification of CETA – a major trade deal between Canada and the EU that will lift a number of barriers to trade between both economies.
+84% of respondents indicated that they feel that CETA should be a priority – a major trade deal between Canada and the EU that will lift a number of barriers to trade between both economies.
 The Ireland Canada Business Association has been campaigning strongly for CETA’s ratification by government, as failure to do so will hamper Ireland’s post-Covid recovery and send the wrong signal to other investors about Ireland’s openness to doing business.

 Last year alone, Ireland enjoyed a trade surplus of €1.7bn with Canada, with €2.1bn of Irish goods being exported to the country.
 There is no Irish businessperson who, if they were making €1.7 bn more than their partner as the result of a provisional agreement, would not formalize that agreement as quickly as possible.

 Fifteen other Members States have already ratified CETA, leaving Ireland in the position of now playing catch-up with its EU counterparts.

 Chris Collenette, Chair of the Ireland Canada Business Association:

 “Our survey clearly shows how committed our members are to staying and investing in Ireland, despite the challenges of the Covid pandemic.
 These major multinationals want to continue to provide employment, increase wages and build economic and cultural bonds between our two nations.
 And with Brexit, the strong performance of the CETA trade agreement so far, and the opening of dedicated IDA and Enterprise Ireland offices in Canada, the opportunities for Ireland are immense.